AdRoll/baker/README.md

 ```

 While `Stats()` returns a struct used to collect metrics (see the Metrics chapter), the `Process()`
-function is where the filter logic is implemented.
+function is where the filter logic is actually implemented.
 Filters receive a `Record` and the `next()` function, that represents the next filtering function in
 the filter chain.
-Also if the filter is the last of the chain, the `next()` function is valid
-(in this case Baker will send the record to the output).

 The filter can do whatever it likes with the `Record`, like adding or changing a value, dropping it
 (not calling the `next()` function) or even splitting a `Record` calling `next()` multiple
 times.